MicrosoftDocs/customer-insights/ci-docs/custom-models.md

 1. Choose the Azure Machine Learning pipeline in the **Web service that contains your model** dropdown.
 Then, select **Next**.
    Learn more about [publishing a pipeline in Azure Machine Learning using the designer](/azure/machine-learning/concept-ml-pipelines#building-pipelines-with-the-designer) or [SDK](/azure/machine-learning/concept-ml-pipelines#building-pipelines-with-the-python-sdk).

-1. For each **Web service input**, select the matching **Entity** from Customer Insights.
+1. For each **Web service input**, select the matching **Table** from Customer Insights.
 Then, select **Next**.
    > [!NOTE]
-   > The custom model workflow will apply heuristics to map the web service input fields to the entity attributes based on the name and data type of the field.
-You'll see an error if a web service field can't be mapped to an entity.
+   > The custom model workflow will apply heuristics to map the web service input fields to the table attributes based on the name and data type of the field.
+You'll see an error if a web service field can't be mapped to a table.

    :::image type="content" source="media/intelligence-screen2-updated.png" alt-text="Configure a workflow.":::

 1. For **Model Output Parameters**, set the following properties:
-   - **Entity name** for the pipeline output results
+   - **Table name** for the pipeline output results
    - **Output data store parameter name** of your batch pipeline
    - **Output Path parameter name** of your batch pipeline